Sprinklr Copilot for Social - Planner Summary

 Sections of Planner Summary

-Photo is the most frequently used media type with x posts, accounting for ~x% of total posts, followed by Video with x posts (~x%).
-The least used three media types - Link (x posts), Audio (x posts), and PDF (x posts)—each contributed fewer than x posts, together accounting for less than x% of total posts.
+Distribution of media types by usage frequency - showcases which formats, such as photos, videos, or links, are most commonly used.
+For example: Photo is the most frequently used media type with x posts, accounting for ~x% of total posts, followed by Video with x posts (~x%).
+The least used media type - PDF (x posts)— contributed fewer than x posts, accounting for less than x% of total posts.

 Note: All the above summaries will dynamically reflect and adhere to the active on-screen filters applied by the user (such as Account, Channel, Media Type, Status, Campaign, Approver, Created By, and Date Range), ensuring that the insights are generated based on the filtered dataset only.